lequeso/awesomeincu-2015/_programs/academy.md

 description: Awesome Inc U's Premier Coding Program
 cover: /img/Awesome-Inc-Academy.jpg
 application: /applications/academy/
+redirect_from: /programs/academy/
-redirect_from: /academy/
+permalink: /academy/
 ---

 So, you’ve got the basics down.
 You’ve taken a class or two, followed some tutorials, built a few “Hello, world” programs.
-How do go beyond learning-to-code and take your software development skills to the next level?
+How do you go beyond learning-to-code and take your software development skills to the next level?
 The Awesome Inc Academy is our answer.

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/kSqzDzU-Bxo"></iframe></div>